BenSeward/clean-todo/README.md

 ## Introduction

 This is a boilerplate repository demonstrating CLEAN architecture in a Next.JS app.
-This is my attempt at making a futureproof todo app that is easily extensible and follows CLEAN principles.
+This is my attempt at making a future-proof todo app that is easily extensible and loosely follows CLEAN principles.

-The main goal for this application is to make a modular application where you can easily swap out parts without much difficulty.
+The main goal for this application is to make a modular application where you can easily swap out dependencies without much friction.

-Have a look around the repo and check out how I have structured it.
+Take a look around the repo and check out how I have structured it.

+⚠️ Note: Please note this is a work in progress, feel free to submit a PR if you have anything to add!

 #### Disclaimer: